Hanseatic Higher Regional Court

 (6) Contrary to the view of the defendants, this understanding of the subject matter of the dispute in proceedings relating to the right to make statements does not conflict with the case law of the Federal Constitutional Court (BVerfG) on ambiguous statements (so-called “Stolpe case law”).

 However, it appears questionable whether such an understanding of the BVerfG’s decision of October 25, 2005 is mandatory.
 Rather, the wording in this decision can also be understood as a mere reference to the existing principles of case law on the elimination of a risk of repetition, as the BVerfG expressly pointed out in this decision that, according to case law, the person making the statement could avoid a conviction by the civil court aimed at injunctive relief by making a “serious and substantively sufficient declaration” (BVerfG, B. v.
-25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz .35] – “IM secretary” Stolpe).
-According to the wording, this can be a mere reference to the then (and still) prevailing case law on the elimination of the risk of repetition, which can generally only be achieved by means of a declaration to cease and desist with a penalty clause.
-Above all, however, the references cited at this point in the BVerfG’s decision of October 25, 2005 (see BGHZ 14, 163, 167 = NJW 1954, 1682; BGHZ 78, 9, 20 = NJW 1980, 2801; BGH, NJW 1994, 1281, 1283; Burkhardt in Wenzel, Das Recht der Wort- und Bildberichterstattung, 5th ed.f) exclusively those in which it is stated that an infringement of rights creates the risk of a repetition of this infringement and that strict requirements are to be placed on the rebuttal of this presumption, so that this risk of repetition can generally only be eliminated by issuing a declaration to cease and desist with a penalty clause.
+25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz.35] – “IM secretary” Stolpe).
+According to the wording, this can be a mere reference to the then (and still) prevailing case law on the elimination of a risk of repetition, which can generally only be achieved by means of a declaration to cease and desist with a penalty clause.
+Above all, however, the references cited at this point in the BVerfG’s decision of October 25, 2005 (see BGHZ 14, 163, 167 = NJW 1954, 1682; BGHZ 78, 9, 20 = NJW 1980, 2801; BGH, NJW 1994, 1281, 1283; Burkhardt in Wenzel, Das Recht der Wort- und Bildberichterstattung, 5th ed.f) are exclusively those in which it is stated that an infringement of rights creates the risk of a repetition of this infringement and that strict requirements must be placed on the rebuttal of this presumption, so that this risk of repetition can generally only be eliminated by issuing a declaration to cease and desist with a penalty clause.
 In the opinion of the Senate, this suggests that the BVerfG in its decision of October 25, 2005 (“IM-Sekretär” Stolpe) did not intend to restrict the principles of case law developed over decades to eliminate the risk of repetition created by an infringement.

 In addition, the immediate submission of a cease-and-desist declaration with a penalty clause is a very cost-effective and simple way for the person making ambiguous statements to avoid a court injunction.

 (cc) In other words: If a prohibition order is issued in accordance with the principles of the “Stolpe case law”, it does not follow from this case law that the person making the statement can eliminate the risk of repetition on which the prohibition is based by means of a clarifying declaration.
-Rather, it follows from the principles of this case law at most that the person making the statement can avert the issuance of a court ban by making such a statement in advance.
+Rather, it follows from the principles of this case law at most that the person making the statement can avert the issuance of a court ban by making such a declaration in advance.
 If he does not make use of this possibility – as is the case here – he becomes the subject of a prohibition order, for which no other principles apply than for prohibitions due to unambiguous statements.
 Therefore, contrary to the view of the defendant, it does not follow from this aspect of the nature of a prohibition of ambiguous statements that it constitutes a different subject matter of the dispute than the prohibition of the same statement in the form of an unambiguous factual allegation.

 2. the Regional Court correctly found that the proceedings with regard to the application under I.1. and ordered the defendants to pay the costs in this respect.
-This corresponds to equitable discretion within the meaning of § 91a ZPO, because until the defendants submitted a cease-and-desist declaration with a penalty clause and the subsequent unilateral declaration of settlement by the applicant, the applicant was entitled to a cease-and-desist claim with this content against the defendants.
+This corresponds to equitable discretion within the meaning of Section 91a of the German Code of Civil Procedure (ZPO), as the applicant was entitled to an injunctive relief with this content against the defendants until the defendants submitted a declaration to cease and desist with a penalty clause and the applicant’s subsequent unilateral declaration of settlement.

 aa.
-In its decision of 8.11.2017 in the appeal proceedings under file number 7 W 123/17, the Senate stated that and why the statement challenged with the application under I.1. statement challenged with the application
+In its decision of 8.11.2017 in the appeal proceedings under file number 7 W 123/17, the Senate stated that and why the statement challenged with the application under I.1.

 “Investigators are investigating tax avoidance in three countries.”